vimishor/cnp-spec/spec.md

 The conditions, necessary documents for the issuance of identity documents and C.N.P. structure are regulated by:

-- [OUG no. 97/2005][OUG 97/2005] regarding the evidence, domicile, residence and identity documents of the romanian citizens, republished, with the subsequent modifications and completions.
+- [OUG no. 97/2005][OUG 97/2005] regarding the evidence, domicile, residence and identity documents of the Romanian citizens, republished, with the subsequent modifications and completions.
 - [H.G. no. 1.375/2006][H.G.
-1.375/2006] for the approval of Methodological Norms for the unitary application of the legal provisions regarding the romanian citizens identity, domicile, residence and identity documents, with the subsequent modifications and completions.
+1.375/2006] for the approval of Methodological Norms for the unitary application of the legal provisions regarding the Romanian citizens identity, domicile, residence and identity documents, with the subsequent modifications and completions.
 - [Law no. 122/2006][Law 122/2006] regarding asylum in Romania, with the subsequent modifications and completions.
 - [H.G.
 1.251/2006][H.G.
 1.251/2006] for the approval of the Methodological Norms on application of [Law no. 122/2006][Law 122/2006] regarding asylum in Romania.

 ## Issuance

-Each C.N.P. for romanian citizens is issued by _Directorate for Personal Records and Database Management_ ([<abbr title="Directia pentru Evidenta Persoanelor si Administrarea Bazelor de Date">D.E.P.A.B.D.</abbr>][DEPABD]), which is written on birth certificate, ID card and passport.
+Each C.N.P. for Romanian citizens is issued by _Directorate for Personal Records and Database Management_ ([<abbr title="Directia pentru Evidenta Persoanelor si Administrarea Bazelor de Date">D.E.P.A.B.D.</abbr>][DEPABD]), which is written on birth certificate, ID card and passport.
 Romanian residents receive their C.N.P. from _General Inspectorate for Immigration_ ([<abbr title="Inspectoratul General pentru Imigrari">I.G.I.</abbr>][IGI]) which is written on their resident permit.

 ## Structure